brooklynrail/brooklynrail-platform/content/people/maureen-n-mclane.md

 first_name: Maureen
 last_name: McLane
 short_bio: "**Maureen N. McLane** is a poet, memoirist, critic, and educator.
-  She has published eight books of poetry, including _This Blue, Finalist for the National Book Award._ She is also the author of an experimental hybrid of memoir and criticism, _My Poets,_ a _New York Times_ Notable Book and Finalist for the National Book Critics Circle Award in Autobiography.
+  She has published eight books of poetry, including _This Blue_, Finalist for the National Book Award.
+She is also the author of an experimental hybrid of memoir and criticism, _My Poets,_ a _New York Times_ Notable Book and Finalist for the National Book Critics Circle Award in Autobiography.
 Other works include two monographs on British romantic poetics and numerous essays on